j-o-e-l/ansible/README.md

 If you did not use SSH keys, then Digital Ocean will email you your passwords.

 ### VMware or VirtualBox
-If you want to setup your controller and target locally, you need to install the operating systems with virtual machine software like [VMware Player](http://www.vmware.com/products/player/ "VMware Player"), Workstation Pro, or VirtualBox.
+If you want to setup your controller and target locally, you need to install the operating systems with virtual machine software like [VMware Player](http://www.vmware.com/products/player/ "VMware Player") - free, [Workstation Pro](http://www.vmware.com/products/workstation/ "Workstation Pro") - you can get a 30 day free trial or pay $250 (however, look for student discounts), or [VirtualBox](https://www.virtualbox.org/ "VirtualBox") - free.

 ## SSH to your controller (as root)